iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 Once sockets that have received data has been selected, a for loop on them to apply the usual reception and answering code allows for each client to send their inputs and receive the new state of the game.

-Finally, don't forget to close every sockets before completely closing the server, including the MAINSOCKET.
+Finally, don't forget to close every socket before completely closing the server, including the MAINSOCKET.
 When a client disconnect, its socket can be closed as well and its port can be add back in the available ports list:
 ```
 availablePorts.append(port)